You guys, it’s November! (What!?)

 CRUMBLE TOP optional

-- 3 Tbsp (40 g) muscovado sugar (or sub organic brown sugar, organic cane sugar, or coconut sugar)
+- 3 Tbsp muscovado sugar (or sub organic brown sugar, organic cane sugar, or coconut sugar)

-- 2 Tbsp (13 g) roughly chopped pecans, pepitas, or walnuts
+- 2 Tbsp roughly chopped pecans, pepitas, or walnuts

-- Pinch each cinnamon + pumpkin pie spice
+- 1 pinch each cinnamon + pumpkin pie spice

-Preheat oven to 350 degrees F (174 C) and lightly grease a standard size muffin tin (will make 9-10 muffins).
+- Preheat oven to 350 degrees F (174 C) and lightly grease a standard size muffin tin (will make 9-10 muffins as original recipe is written // adjust if altering batch size).
 Dust with gluten free flour and shake out excess.

-Prepare flax egg in a large mixing bowl.
+- Prepare flax eggs by mixing flaxseed meal and water in a large mixing bowl.
 Let set for 5 minutes.

-Divide batter evenly among 9-10 muffin tins, filling all the way full (I like big muffins!).
+- Divide batter evenly among 9-10 muffin tins (amount as original recipe is written // adjust if altering batch size), filling all the way full (I like big muffins!).

 *If you don’t have pumpkin pie spice, use this DIY blend: 2 tsp ground cinnamon, 2 tsp ground ginger, 1 tsp ground nutmeg, 1/2 tsp ground cloves.

-*Nutrition information is a rough estimate for 1 of 9 muffins with crumb topping.
+*Nutrition information is a rough estimate calculated with crumb topping.

 *Recipe adapted from my 1-Bowl Vegan Pumpkin Bread and my Vegan Banana Crumb Muffins.